jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 this for their use case, they can pick and choose the ones they want.
 Perhaps they have the `splunk` user and group created on systems through some other means.
 They won't need the `chef-splunk::user` recipe, and can write their own wrapper to handle that.
+Overall this is good, though it does mean there are multiple places where a user must look to follow a recipe.

 ## Plaintext Secrets

 Managing secrets is one of the hardest problems to solve in system administration and configuration management.
-It is very easy to simply set attributes, or use data bag items for authentication credentials.
+In Chef, it is very easy to simply set attributes, or use data bag items for authentication credentials.
 Our old `splunk42` cookbook had this:

 ```ruby
 splunk_password = node[:splunk][:auth].split(':')[1]